db369/blog/content/resume.md

 ------

 ## EXPERIENCE
+**db Advisory**&ensp;---&ensp;Chennai, India and Philadelphia, PA&emsp;//&emsp;Apr-17 to Present
+◦ Engaged local businesses in deep learning and NLP projects.

 [**Nasdaq, Inc.**](http://www.nasdaq.com)&ensp;---&ensp;New York, NY&emsp;//&emsp;Jun-13 to Nov-14
 Corporate Solutions
 *Led valuation and quantitative analysis for investor relations projects*
 ◦ Developed new products designed to help clients better understand their company's valuation and risk profile.
 ◦ Directed valuation studies (using DCF, regression, and peer analysis) and presented to C-level and senior management teams.
 &emsp;&emsp;• *Used R to accelerate regression analysis and Python/SQL to acquire data.*
-◦ Prepared presentations and webinars that not only helped clients better understand current trends, but also helped drive revenue.
+◦ Prepared presentations that not only helped clients better understand current trends, but also helped drive revenue.
 &emsp;&emsp;• *Collected, cleaned, munged, and visualized large sets of investor data.*
 [**Thomson Reuters**](https://www.thomsonreuters.com)&ensp;---&ensp;New York, NY&emsp;//&emsp;Nov-04 to Jun-13
 Director, Corporate Services (division acquired by Nasdaq in 2013 - [link](http://ir.nasdaq.com/news-releases/news-release-details/nasdaq-omx-completes-acquisition-thomson-reuters-investor))